Ahmad ibn Hanbal: Hadith

 It is reported that Ibn Hanbal has reached the title of al Hafidh of Hadith according to Jamal al-Din al-Mizzi classification, as the title bestowment were approved by Ibn Hajar al-Asqalani that Ibn Hanbal has memorized at least 750,000 hadith during his life, more than Muhammad al-Bukhari and Muslim ibn al-Hajjaj who each memorized 300,000 hadith, and Abu Dawud al-Sijistani who memorized 500,000 hadith.
 Abu Zur'ah mentions that Ibn Hanbal has memorized 1,000,000 hadith, 700,000 among them are related to jurisprudence.

 While according to the classification from Marfu' Hadith of Ibn Abbas which recorded by Al-Tabarani, Ibn Hanbal has reached the rank of Amir al-Mu'minin al-Hadith, a rank that only reached by very few Hadith scholars in history such as Malik ibn Anas, Yahya ibn Ma'in, Hammad ibn Salamah, Ibn al-Mubarak, and Al-Suyuti.
 Ibn Hanbal's Musnad is not, however, ranked among the Kutub al-Sittah, the six big collections of hadith.

 Legacy

 Ahmad Ibn Hanbal Mosque in Medina, Saudi Arabia named after him.

 Ahmad Ibn Hanbal is described as "one of the most venerated" intellectual figures in Islamic history, and one of the "fathers of Islam".
 During ninth century, he became a defining figure for Sunnism.
 People would assert as a badge of orthodoxy that their creed was same as Ahmad's.
-Tunisian-born scholar and journalist Abdelwahab Meddeb credits Ahmad ibn Hanbal with originating the believe that the Rashidun Caliphate was uniquely deserving of emulation—a century after the end of that dynasty.
+Tunisian-born scholar and journalist Abdelwahab Meddeb credits Ahmad ibn Hanbal with originating the belief that the Rashidun Caliphate was uniquely deserving of emulation—a century after the end of that dynasty.

 His school of thought, Hanbali school is dominant in Saudi Arabia and Qatar.
 During early 20th century, it became the official legal school in Saudi Arabia, although in recent decades, there has been a gradual shift in the Saudi judiciary, with judges also increasingly incorporating opinions from other Sunni schools of jurisprudence.